ICP-Y2/workshop-week-2-BipinKoirala7/README.md

 ## **Online Circuit Simulation**

-``Go to the Tinkercad Web App (https://www.tinkercad.com/), login and simulate the circuit as given requirements.``
+``Go to the Tinkercad Web App (https://www.tinkercad.com/), log in and simulate the circuit as given requirements.``

 ### **1. Simulation 1: Simulating Series Battery Combination**

 **1.1.
 Simulation**

-Refer to the given circuit diagrams and mentioned steps to simulate an electric circuit with a serial combination of batteries.
+Refer to the given circuit diagrams and the mentioned steps to simulate an electric circuit with a serial combination of batteries.

 <img width="362" height="190" alt="image" src="https://github.com/user-attachments/assets/413c199b-6001-428a-8e6d-302e0a8a8b82" />